China, Russia take step closer to new long-haul jet

 Guo Bozhi, general manager of COMAC's widebody department, said a 50-50 joint venture based in Shanghai will start operations this year.

-First announced in 2014, the project has so far been slow to materialise.
+First announced in 2014, the project has so far been slow to materialize.
 The firms have said they want conduct a maiden flight in 2022 and begin deliveries in 2025 or later.

-Western industry analysts consider the target challenging, but more realistic than recent aircraft programmes that sought results in 5-7 years and came in late.
+Western industry analysts consider the target challenging, but more realistic than recent aircraft programs that sought results in 5-7 years and came in late.

 "A wide-body jet is an extremely complicated product, which will require a lot of skills (to develop) and require broad industrial knowledge," Guo told reporters.
 "China and Russia each have their own advantages."

-Descriptions accompanying the model showed the firms ultimately envision three variants, based on a basic version that will seat 280 and have a range of up to 12,000 kilometres (7,500 miles).
+Descriptions accompanying the model showed the firms ultimately envision three variants, based on a basic version that will seat 280 and have a range of up to 12,000 kilometers (7,500 miles).

 SUPPLIER SEARCH